OpenTermsArchive/contrib-versions/Zoosk/Privacy Policy.md

 (g) Any other information we are compelled to provide by law

-Necessary to comply with our legal obligations MARKETING
+Necessary to comply with our legal obligationsMARKETING

 Where you have interacted with us, we will send you marketing communications from time to time.
 Such marketing communications are usually sent by email or text (SMS).
 If you do not want to receive such marketing communications, you have the opportunity to inform us by selecting certain boxes when we collect your personal data.